 For patients with infected and impacted teeth, we provide tooth extraction treatment in Wayne, PA.
 Many patients may think that extractions are painful.
 However, as a general dental treatment, tooth extractions help relieve severe tooth pain and discomfort.

-Our dental office also uses local anesthetic and dental sedation for painless treatment and a smooth healing process.
+Our dental office also uses local anesthetics and dental sedation for painless treatment and a smooth healing process.
 Removing problem teeth stops the spread of tooth decay, lessening the chance of further tooth loss or the need for extraction.
 Impacted teeth can damage surrounding teeth.
 Their removal can create a healthier, intact smile.

 Simple and Complex Tooth Extractions